 We like brownies, we like booze, and we especially like brownies with booze.
-And since drinking and eating eating dessert are what the true holiday spirit is all about — wait, did we get that wrong? — we found the ideal recipe for your celebration of Christmas, Kwanzaa, Hanukkah, New Year’s, Festivus, or Boxing Day: brownies made with Bailey’s Irish Cream and crème de menthe.
+And since drinking and eating dessert are what the true holiday spirit is all about — wait, did we get that wrong? — we found the ideal recipe for your celebration of Christmas, Kwanzaa, Hanukkah, New Year’s, Festivus, or Boxing Day: brownies made with Bailey’s Irish Cream and crème de menthe.

-All together, the ingredients will run about $50 total (though you’ll have plenty of booze left over for making Irish coffees and whatnot).
+All told, the ingredients will run about $50 total (though you’ll have plenty of booze left over for making Irish coffees and whatnot).
 When serving, we recommend cutting the brownies into bite-sized pieces; they’re extremely rich, plus smaller portions will facilitate grazing at your family’s trough of Christmas cookies.

 Prep time: 30 minutes